by-jp/www.byjp.me/content/notes/twitter/19278861/index.md

 - imported
 - from-twitter
 ---
-near Nantes - Nathalie has let us stay at her house, we have all the luck in the world\! \(Touching wood...\)
+near Nantes - Nathalie has let us stay at her house, we have all the luck in the world! \(Touching wood...)